Verdon College: History

+St Catherine's College dates back to 1882.

 Bishop Verdon Block

 In the mid-2000s, Verdon college acquired a gymnasium and a full-sized S68 design classroom block on the site of the former Cargill High School.
 A multimillion-dollar refurbishment of the acquired classroom block was completed in 2008 and named the Bishop Verdon Block, mainly for the year seven and eight students.
 It also contains two computer suites, a library, a science laboratory, and a study atrium.

-Roll

-As at 1 July 2022, the college has a current roll of 704 students.
-The school's ethnic composition contained NZ European/Pākehā 52%, Māori 28%, Pasifika 5.5%, Asian 13.3% and other ethnicities including MELAA1.2%.
-Verdon has a higher proportion of Māori, Pasifika and Asian students than the overall composition of the Southland region.